BastienFoucher/Grenat.Functional.DDD/README.md

 Entity<T>
 ````

-The goals of this lightweight library are:
+This lightweight library allows you to:
-- Dealing with asynchrony, concurrency and parallelism (in progress!) challenges with very few and clear code thanks to the functional programming principles.
+- Deal with asynchrony, concurrency and parallelism (in progress!) challenges with few and clear code thanks to the functional programming principles.
-- Writing very thin application and infrastructure layers to maximize the proportion of code written in the domain layer.
+- Write thin application and infrastructure layers to maximize the proportion of code written in the domain layer.
-- Writing very few conditional logic.
-A maximum of conditional logic will be handled thanks to functional thinking and operations like `Bind`, `Map`.
+- Write few conditional logic.
+It will be handled thanks to functional thinking and operations like `Bind`, `Map`.
-- Performing error harvesting with a very little effort.
+- Perform error harvesting with a very little effort.
 - Chaining operations to improve the reliability and lisibility of DDD-style C# programs.

 # Article series
-Before using this library, I recommend you to read my article series [here](https://grenat.hashnode.dev/functional-ddd-with-c-part-1-the-benefits-of-functional-thinking) first.
+I recommend you to read my article series [here](https://grenat.hashnode.dev/functional-ddd-with-c-part-1-the-benefits-of-functional-thinking) first.

-# Read the samples!
+# Read the samples
-If you need more examples than those below to use the library, have a look at the [test project](https://github.com/BastienFoucher/Grenat.Functional.DDD/tree/main/Grenat.Functional.DDD.Tests) and at the [samples repository](https://github.com/BastienFoucher/Articles.Examples).
+Have a look at the [test project](https://github.com/BastienFoucher/Grenat.Functional.DDD/tree/main/Grenat.Functional.DDD.Tests) and at the [samples repository](https://github.com/BastienFoucher/Articles.Examples).

 # `Option<T>`
 `Option<T>` is a container to model the presence or absence of data instead of using `null`.